dkoosis/cowgnition/README.md

 For a more detailed explanation of the project organization, see the [Project Organization](docs/PROJECT_ORGANIZATION.md) document.

-## Protocol Implementation
+## Under the Hood 🔧

-CowGnition implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) to enable secure communication between Claude and Remember The Milk.
-For information about how MCP works, see the [MCP documentation in this repo](https://github.com/modelcontextprotocol/python-sdk/tree/main).
+CowGnition uses the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) to create the seamless connection between Claude and RTM.
+If you're curious about the technical details, check out the [MCP documentation](https://github.com/modelcontextprotocol/python-sdk/tree/main).

-### MCP Resources
+### Available Resources

-CowGnition exposes the following MCP resources:
+These are the data channels Claude can tap into:

-- `auth://rtm`: Authentication for Remember The Milk
+- `auth://rtm`: The gateway to your RTM account
-- `tasks://all`: All tasks across all lists
+- `tasks://all`: Your complete task collection
-- `tasks://today`: Tasks due today
+- `tasks://today`: Just what's due today (the "now" list)
-- `tasks://tomorrow`: Tasks due tomorrow
+- `tasks://tomorrow`: Tomorrow's responsibilities
-- `tasks://week`: Tasks due within the next 7 days
+- `tasks://week`: Your week at a glance
-- `tasks://list/{list_id}`: Tasks within a specific list
+- `tasks://list/{list_id}`: Tasks from a specific list (like "Shopping" or "Work")
-- `lists://all`: All task lists
+- `lists://all`: All your carefully curated lists
-- `tags://all`: All tags used in the system
+- `tags://all`: Your organizational tags

+Claude uses these behind the scenes to fetch exactly what you're asking about.

 ## MCP Tools